Attachment Theory

 The heart and soul of attachment theory is that a child’s early relationships, especially those between the child and a primary caregiver, matter.
 These relationships cast a long shadow over the relationships the child will experience for the remainder of their life.

 Susan Goldberg explains that “as a child’s locomotor, linguistic and social skills develop, the goals of attachment system are modified to allow for longer separations over greater distances.”
-She continues “cognitive components play a more dominant role and proximity plays a less important role in moderating attachment behavior” (1991, p.
+She continues “cognitive components play a more dominant role and proximity plays a less important role in moderating attachment behavior” (Goldberg, 1991, p.
 393).

 What is Attachment Theory?
+The Foundation of Emotional Bonds

 Before we can understand attachment theory, we must first understand the psychological term of attachment.
-Mary Ainsworth describe attachment as “a tie that binds…together in space and endures over time” (Mooney, 2009).
+Mary Ainsworth describe attachment as a tie that binds “together in space and endures over time” (Mooney, 2009).

 John Bowlby defines attachment as “the dimension of the infant-caregiver relationship involving protection and security regulation.
-Within this theoretic framework, attachment is conceptualized as an intense and enduring affectional bond that the infant develops with the mother figure, a bond that is biologically rooted in the function of protection from danger” (2009).
+Within this theoretic framework, attachment is conceptualized as an intense and enduring affectional bond that the infant develops with the mother figure, a bond that is biologically rooted in the function of protection from danger” (Mooney, 2009).

 Attachment Behaviors